Tue Sep 3

 Paramount House in London’s Wardour Street was the former UK headquarters of Paramount Studios, the international film and media organisation.
 This majestic, seven storey building was acquired in 2011 in order to convert the office and retail spaces into luxurious residential apartments.
 Located within a conservation area, it was essential that the external look and feel of this iconic 1930s construction was preserved whilst also modernising both the thermal and audio performance of a structure planted firmly in the heart of London’s busy and noisy Soho.

 TF Architecture designed the internal reconfiguration and refurbishment for fifteen high specification apartments.
 As they wished to preserve many of the original features, including the metal casement frames with lead light glazing and timber sash windows, they approached TRC Contracts to work with them to supply the best windows for this project.

-With over 25 years’ experience in the manufacturing of bespoke heritage windows, TRC Contracts was the logical choice and we were delighted to design, manufacture and install 83 bespoke new “like for like” Heritage Style slim profile single and double glazed timber sash and casement windows, complete with solid glazing bars and putty fronting.
+With over 25 years’ experience in the manufacturing of bespoke heritage windows, TRC Contracts was the logical choice and we were delighted to design, manufacture and install 83 bespoke new “like for like” heritage-style slim profile single and double-glazed heritage timber sash windows and heritage casement windows, complete with solid glazing bars and putty fronting.

 These windows were all made from accoya acetylated wood, a high-performance timber that is created using a patented chemical process that dramatically increases its strength, stability, durability and insulation, whilst still maintaining the timber’s natural beauty and character.